NedKe/HCPP-1/README.md

 The header has a logo of the flight club, a navigation bar, and a background picture, see ***figure 4 left***.
 The logo is the club name and sits at the top left of the header.
 The background image shows an ultralight plane in the air giving the clue on what the site is about.
 On ***About*** page, see ***figure 4 right*** the header has a  feature presenting a video on a blank background that is muted and is on autoplay.
 <figure>
   <img src="assets/images/readme-header.png" alt="The header content"/>
-  <figcaption>Figure 4.
-The picture on the right shows the header in About page and the picture on the left shows the header on all other pages</figcaption>
+  <figcaption><strong>Figure 4.</strong> The picture on the right shows the header in About page and the picture on the left shows the header on all other pages</figcaption>
 </figure>

 ---